Coronavirus (COVID-19) update August 2020

-Treating in person will be a joint decision based on my professional clinical judgement and you, the patient, following the updated guidance regarding osteopathic practice it as it changes
+Treating in person is a joint decision based on my professional clinical judgement and you, the patient, as well as updated guidance regarding osteopathic practice it as it changes

 Using established and updated measures and precautions, I consider there is a low-risk of transmission within the clinic of the virus SARS-CoV-2, that causes COVID-19.
-However, it is essential to understand that attending a face to face, with hands-on treatment cannot be a completely risk-free situation.
+However, it is essential to understand that attending a face to face, with hands-on treatment is not a completely risk-free situation.

-Although this latest government guidance allows osteopaths to continue to practise, please do consider making use of my telehealth / video appointment service (via Skype / FaceTime / Zoom / WhatsApp)
+Latest government guidance allows us to see people in person; but I am still offering telehealth / video appointment service (via Skype / FaceTime / Zoom / WhatsApp) for those who prefer.

-I am able to see patients who are in the moderate risk / vulnerable category (those who are pregnant, are 70 or older, have a non severe lung condition, have a chronic illness or who have a condition or are taking medication that means they have a higher risk of getting infections) after we have done a telephone triage and assessed if a face to face treatment is appropriate.
+I can see patients who are in the moderate risk / vulnerable category (those who are pregnant, are 70 or older, have a non severe lung condition, have a chronic illness or who have a condition or are taking medication that means they have a higher risk of getting infections) after we have done a telephone triage.

 If you are in a high risk / extremely vulnerable demographic (you have been diagnosed with cancer. are immune-compromised for various reasons) and have received a letter from the NHS.informing you of this, you are recommended NOT to receive face-to-face osteopathic care at this time.
 If your condition is very urgent ie: you would otherwise be attending your GP / Consultant / A&E, please do call and I will offer what advice I am able.